BitcoinDesign/Guide/guide/getting-started/14-hardware.md

 Thousands of computers participate in the Bitcoin network.
 They are called nodes and continuously exchange, verify and compare transaction data.
 Running your own node, instead of relying on a third-party node, has the benefit that transactions are getting validated by your own personal device.
 Nodes also improve privacy and help secure the network.
 Several DIY and consumer hardware products have been created to make it easy to run your own node on a dedicated device.

 {% include picture.html
-   image = "/assets/images/guide/getting-started/node-hardware.png"
+   image = "/assets/images/guide/getting-started/hardware/node-hardware.jpg"
+   retina = "/assets/images/guide/getting-started/hardware/node-hardware@2x.jpg"
-   mobile = "/assets/images/guide/getting-started/node-hardware-mobile.png"
+   mobile = "/assets/images/guide/getting-started/hardware/node-hardware-mobile.jpg"
+   mobileRetina = "/assets/images/guide/getting-started/hardware/node-hardware-mobile@2x.jpg"
-   alt-text = "Examples of hardware wallets" width = 1600
+   alt-text = "Examples of hardware wallets" width = 800
-   height = 800
+   height = 400
 %}

 Dedicated node hardware is particularly relevant for heavy users of the Lightning network.
 While a bitcoin node can be turned off and on and can easily catch up with network activity, Lightning nodes need to be online at all times in order to maintain payment channels with other nodes.
 Smartphones are typically also online 24/7 but are not suited well for this task due to large amounts of data transfer and storage capacity requirements.